cgsecurity/testdisk_documentation/repairing_filesystem.rst

 Repairing filesystems from Windows
 ----------------------------------

 Windows can read and write files from FAT, exFAT and NTFS filesystem.
-The `chkdsk` command is used to check and repair filesystems.
+The :command:`chkdsk` command is used to check and repair filesystems.
-Run `cmd` (Right-click Run As Administrator)
+Run :command:`cmd` (Right-click Run As Administrator)

 .. code-block:: none